This tutorial describes how to place an order through GraphQl. Customers can make purchases in two ways:

 Install a GraphQl client.
 You can use any GraphQl client to send calls to Magento.
 GraphiQL is recommended.

 Learn about GraphQL, how it works, and how to use it.
 See Introduction to GraphQL for details.

 Know how to generate a customer token.
-See Get customer authorization token for details.
+See Authorization tokens for details.

 Find the Magento Merchant documentation.
 Refer to Getting Started with Magento Open Source for information about the Luma store that is created when you install Magento with the sample data.

 Order processing tutorial shows a system integrator how REST APIs are used in the lifecycle of an order, including configuring a store and creating a customer; creating quotes, orders, invoices, and shipments; preparing for checkout; and more order-related tasks.